SilkRose/Pony/stories/deternal/deternal.md

 "I think I'm alright… I'm so sorry about Rainbow, I wish I could have done something… anything…"

 Applejack choked up.
 "I should have said something.
-I seen that pony getting too close to her and I didn't say anything…"
+I saw that pony getting too close to her and I didn't say anything…"

 "It's not your fault either, Applejack."